-When interacting with click test section, the participant is shown instructions that you provided (usually along the lines of “Where would you click to…?”) and is then shown an image on which they click to carry out the instruction.
+When interacting with a click test section, the participant is shown instructions that you provide (usually along the lines of “Where would you click to…?”) and is then shown an image on which they will click to carry out the instruction.

 In this article

 Click Create new test in the top right corner of your dashboard.

 Name your test and assign it to a project.

 Add a First click section.
 You can rename this section to help keep large tests organized if desired.

 Your results will include a click map to show where participants clicked.
 This data can also be viewed as a heat map.